knobs-dials/square-stat/README.md

 - basic tools don't care abous shared memory at all
   - getting shared memory right is important to accuracy in some uses.
 One good example is postgresql workers, which extensively using shared memory for efficient sharing of table data.
   - ...in which case just adding up processes totals would over-report quite a lot.
 The sum of total memory, or free amount (from total-alluse) would also be noticably wrong.
-  - The `smem` tool fixes this, but is slowish and CPU-heavy.
+  - The `smem` tool fixes this, but is slowish and CPU-heavy (not the tool's fault, it's the kernel's information that takes time).
 Which is why this isn't the default right now.

 Based on running `ps` or `smem`